emrgnt-cmplxty/automata/automata/docs/core/embedding/symbol_similarity.rst

 --------

-``SymbolSimilarity`` is built using a ``SymbolEmbeddingHandler`` instance to manage symbol embeddings and an ``EmbeddingProvider`` to generate embeddings for query texts.
+``SymbolSimilarity`` is built using a ``SymbolEmbeddingHandler`` instance to manage symbol embeddings and an ``EmbeddingVectorProvider`` to generate embeddings for query texts.
 It is capable of computing similarity scores using different norm types (specified by the optional ``norm_type`` parameter).